MicronXD/react-webpack-cookbook/content/README.md

 [The official tutorial](http://facebook.github.io/react/docs/tutorial.html) is a good starting point if you just want a quick look at the technology.

 Perhaps the most intriguing thing about React is that it keeps on challenging traditional web development.
 It allows us to rethink concepts such as separation of concern.
-It will also influence on mobile development in the form of [React Native](http://facebook.github.io/react-native).
-React Native allow native level performance while making it possible to develop apps in a tight realtime preview loop using JavaScript.
+It will also influence mobile development with [React Native](http://facebook.github.io/react-native).
+React Native allows native level performance while making it possible to develop apps in a tight realtime preview loop using JavaScript.

 ## Webpack